A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Apart from this, there is nothing much you need to worry about.
 There is actual wear and tear from using it with sand and dirt over time.
 To prevent its damage, you must see that it is properly stored.
 Keep it out of the reach of the sun.
 Make sure to use it sparingly.

-Also, using a new paracord is better than using the same one repeatedly.
-Store the paracord in a cool and dry place.
-With this, you can prevent it from developing mildew.
-It is made of nylon and can be at risk of exposure to humidity.
+Also, it is better to use a new paracord than the same one repeatedly.
+Store the nylon paracord in a cool, dry place to prevent mildew.
+It can be exposed to humidity.

 Tips in the Conservation of the Paracords